 Lexington County remains a relatively strong economic environment for the Commission to operate in, consistently recording unemployment rates lower than state and national averages.
 This is reflected in the increased customer growth and continued development in the Commission's service area which is an indicator of economic activity in terms of housing for the region.
-Capital contributions were \$1.9 million in fiscal year 2021, consisting of those systems contributed by developers and grant funding related to capital projects.
-Total capital contributions in fiscal year 2021 represented the fourth-largest amount recorded by the Commission over the previous ten fiscal years.
-Capital assets increased \$9.3 million (net of depreciation) in fiscal year 2021 which is largely attributable to these developer-built capital contributions and work on the Plant Transmission Main project.
+Capital contributions were \$1.6 million in fiscal year 2022, consisting of those systems contributed by developers and grant funding related to capital projects.
+Total capital contributions in fiscal year 2022 included a total of 450 newly permitted water lots and 235 newly permitted sewer lots.
+Capital assets increased \$4.8 million (net of depreciation) in fiscal year 2022 which is largely attributable to these developer-built capital contributions and work on the Charter Oak Elevated Tank and Old Barnwell/Red Bank Creek Sewer Upgrade projects.